Giles Blennerhasset: World War I

 He subsequently qualified as a pilot, being promoted to lieutenant on 2 December 1917, and appointed a flying officer the next day. and then serving in No.'s 78, 112, 153 and 39 Home Defence squadrons.

 On 1 April 1918, the Army's Royal Flying Corps and the Royal Naval Air Service (RNAS) were merged to form the Royal Air Force, and Blennerhassett relinquished his commission in the Royal Irish Fusiliers that day.

 On 11 November 1918 he was appointed an acting captain.

 List of aerial victories

 Postwar career

 On 24 October 1919 Blennerhassett was granted short service commission in the RAF with the rank of flying officer.
 He served in No. 48 Squadron RAF in India, before resigning his commission on 19 January 1922.

 Personal life

 As a lay representative of the Church of Ireland he donated the Bishop's Throne to St John the Baptist Cathedral, Sligo, in memory of his father.
-He married twice; first to Kathleen Maud Curry of Newbridge, Co.
-Kildare at Aldershot, Hampshire on 8 January 1918, and secondly to Dorothy Margaret Pinnock in 1932.
+He married twice; first to Kathleen Maud Curry of Newbridge, County Kildare at Aldershot, Hampshire on 8 January 1918, and secondly to Dorothy Margaret Pinnock in 1932.

 Blennerhassett died on 4 December 1978, and is commemorated on the Great War Roll of Honour in Sligo Cathedral.